SMLWebDev/product-category-loader/ROADMAP.md

 ## 🧪 Planned for v1.x

 Enhancements and quality-of-life improvements post-initial release.
+This list is not final and can change during development.

 - [ ] Add fallback image for categories without thumbnails
-- [ ] Toggle to hide empty categories via shortcode
 - [ ] Styling tweaks and accessibility enhancements
 - [ ] Better error handling in AJAX responses
 - [ ] Optional infinite scroll as alternative to "Load More"
-- [ ] Additional layout option for free version

 ---